mediasuitenz/tech-stack/README.md

 All dependencies should be kept at a fixed version to prevent bugs being introduced.

+Use `-E` or `--save-exact` with npm to save an exact version rather than using npm's default semver range operator.

 ## Areas of Investigation / TODO:

 - Archiving of old private github repositories